utep-cs-systems-courses/tcp-file-transfer-2-sopranopillow/file-transfer-lab/threads_lab/README.md

 $ put <source> <output> -s <addess>:<port>
 ```

-## Difference between this implementation and Threading
+## Difference between this implementation and Fork
-This implementation mainly uses the fork function which is really expensive.
-Note: This implementation uses framedSend/framedReceive.
+This implementation mainly uses threading, this allows for an easier and more efficient implementation.

+***Note:*** This implementation uses ```encapFramedSock.py``` which replaces framedSend/framedReceive by encasing the whole socket.
+***Note:*** This implementation also has some improvements, such as handling multiple connections that try to access same file by rejecting the others.
+This is implemented with a dictionary for ease of use.